Women's Committee for the 250th

 More About the Projects:

-The projects include:a $75,000 grant to the Women’s Opportunities Resource Center to support women’s financial empowerment ; and the restoration of Belmont Mansion, a historic site and former stop on the Underground Railroad.
+- Restoration of Belmont Mansion, a historic site and former stop on the Underground Railroad.

-Programmatic Legacy Projects:
+Programmatic Legacy Project:

 Physical Legacy Project: